Persian Gulf: Modern naming dispute

 The body of water is historically and internationally known as the Persian Gulf.
 It is listed in the third edition of Limits of Oceans and Seas as "Gulf of Iran (Persian Gulf) and, As of 2002, in the draft fourth edition as "Persian Gulf".
-Arab governments refer to it as the Arabian Gulf or The Gulf, and other countries and organizations have begun using Arabian Gulf.
+Arab governments refer to it as the Arabian Gulf or The Gulf.
 The name Gulf of Iran is used by the International Hydrographic Organization.

 The dispute in naming has become especially prevalent since the 1960s.
-Rivalry between Iran and some Arab states, along with the emergence of pan-Arabism and Arab nationalism, has seen the name "Arabian Gulf" become predominant in most Arab countries.
+Rivalry between Iran and certain Arab states, along with the emergence of pan-Arabism and Arab nationalism, has seen the name "Arabian Gulf" become predominant in most Arab countries.
+Although historically less common, the term "Arabian Gulf" first began to be used by some Arab states during the 1950s and 1960s, at a time when Arab nationalism was at its height.
+Despite the dispute, Britannica notes that outside Arab states, the name “Arabian Gulf” has not received widespread recognition.

 History

 Ancient history

 The region of the Persian Gulf has been inhabited since the Paleolithic.
 During most of the Last Glacial Period (115,000–11,700 years Before Present), due to lowered sea levels (reaching around 125 metres metres below present values during the Last Glacial Maximum) combined with the shallow depth of the Gulf (on average around 35 metres and at max around 100 metres metres depth) most of the Persian Gulf was exposed as dry land, forming a flat floodplain where a number of rivers converged.

 This region may have served as an environmental refuge for early humans during periodic hyperarid climate oscillations.
 The modern marine Gulf was formed when sea level rose during the early Holocene, from around 12,000 to 6,000 years ago.
 The flooding of the Gulf may have stimulated the development of Neolithic farming cultures in regions of the Middle East adjacent to the Gulf.

-Map depicting extent of early civilizations around the Persian Gulf, including Lackhmids and Sassanids.

-Map depicting the Achaemenid Persian empire in relation to the Persian Gulf.
+A map depicting the Achaemenid Persian Empire in relation to the Persian Gulf.